EQuimper/Tutorial-And-Programming-Books-Notes/clean-code/03-Functions/notes.md

 ### Error Handling is one thing

 Functions should do one thing.
 Error handing is one thing.
 If a function handles errors, should do nothing more.
 The keyword try should be the first one of the function if exist.
 And nothing more than the catch and finally block.

+### Don't repeat Yourself

+Duplication is a problem, because it bloats the code and will require double effort to change the algorithm